FortiGate

 The following is the output when the debug flow is executed for the traffic:

-There are 2 important information on the debug output shown above:
+There are 2 important pieces of information shown in the debug output above:

 Solution:

-Remove the IP pool or change to another IP pool for SNAT communication.
+Remove the IP pool or VIP change to another IP pool for SNAT communication.
+If using a VIP already, ensure the post-translation IP is not also used as a VIP elsewhere (including a subnet or wider range).